inferno-framework/ipa-test-kit/README.md

 To update this test kit to a new version of the IG:

 1. Add the .tgz file in `./lib/ipa_test_kit/igs` with the new version of the IG package.
-This will automatically be uploaded to the HL7 FHIR Validator to validate resource instance when the Inferno is started.
+This IG will be used by the HL7 FHIR Validator to validate resource instances when Inferno is started.
 2. Run the generator to generate a new version-specific copy of the IPA suite.
    After installing Ruby, run the following: